The University of Alabama has been home to some of the most accomplished people in United States history since its doors opened in 1831.

 A graduate in 1977, Ward was Alabama’s homecoming queen, a cheerleader and sorority member.
 The Emmy Award-winning actress has starred in TV shows like “Sisters,” “Once and Again,” “House” and “CSI: NY and FBI.”

 17. Shaun Alexander

 One of the best running backs of the 2000s, Alexander racked up 3,565 rushing yards at Alabama.
-Only Derrick Henry has more in school history.
+Only Derrick Henry and Najee Harris have more in school history.
 The Kentucky native went on to star for the Seattle Seahawks, where he won the NFL MVP award in 2005 after rushing for 1,880 yards and scoring 28 touchdowns.

 16. Jimmy Wales

 Thank Wales for helping you write your essays in school.
 He was a co-founder of Wikipedia, one of the most visited websites in the world.
 Born in Hunstville, Alabama, Wales earned a bachelor’s degree in finance from Auburn and then a master’s degree from Alabama.

 15. Julio Jones

 Arguably the greatest wide receiver in the NFL, the Atlanta Falcons wideout first rose to stardom at Alabama.
 He headed for Tuscaloosa after excelling on the Foley High School football team in Foley, Alabama.
 He terrorized schools like Tennessee, Texas A&M, LSU and Auburn and ranks fourth on Alabama’s all-time receiving yards list and, like No. 10 on this list, was a big part of Alabama’s 2009 national title team.